 Enjoy an Indoor Escape

 If you’re craving a wintry escape, head out for some brisk activity.
 Wallowa Valley Community Ice Rink in Enterprise, said to be the only unrefrigerated ice rink in Oregon, is free to skaters all season and stays open until the spring thaws the ice.
-In Southern Oregon, Ashland Rotary Centennial Ice Rink offers reserved family ice skating time, and after you’ve enjoyed an hour or two at the rink, you can walk over to Zoey’s Cafe for hot cocoa.
-If you prefer a different type of workout, kids and adults alike can work out at an indoor rock-climbing gym, with face coverings and 6 feet of physical distance required.
+In Southern Oregon, Ashland Rotary Centennial Ice Rink is perfect for family ice-skating time, and after you’ve enjoyed an hour or two at the rink, you can walk over to Zoey’s Cafe for hot cocoa.
+If you prefer a different type of workout, kids and adults alike can work out at an indoor rock-climbing gym.
 Crux Climbing Gym in Eugene offers student-only and women-only climbing events, and Bend Rock Gym in Central Oregon offers after-school climbing for youths as well as adult mentorships.

 Warm Up With a New Favorite Recipe

 There’s nothing better than sharing a warm, home-prepared meal after a long day.
 Try a new recipe and spend quality time with your housemates or by yourself.
 Grab your favorite blanket and turn the day into an indoor picnic with drinks, flowers and your favorite TV show on in the background.
 Pair your meal with your favorite Oregon beverage.
 One great choice is the whimsical Nisse + Hygge seasonal red table wine by Leah Jorgensen Cellars in Newberg.